testcontainers/workshop/steps/step4.md

 As you can see, Testcontainers quickly discovered your environment and connected to Docker.
 It did some pre-flight checks as well to ensure that you have a valid environment.

 ## Hint 1:
-add the following line to your `~/.testcontainers.property` file to disable the checks and speed up the tests:
+Add the following line to your `~/.testcontainers.property` file to disable these checks and speed up the tests:
 ```
 checks.disable=true
 ```

 ## Hint 2:
-Changing PostgreSQL version is as simple as replacing `10-alpine` with `9-alpine` for example.
+Changing the PostgreSQL version is as simple as replacing `10-alpine` with, for example, `9-alpine`.

-Try it, but don't forget that it will download the image from the internet, but only if it's not present on your computer.
+Try it, but don't forget that it will download the image from the internet, if it's not already present on your computer.